Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Conclusion

 \section{Conclusion}

 In this study, we advanced Memory Gym's environments to novel endless tasks, tailored to benchmark memory-based Deep Reinforcement Learning algorithms.
-These tasks feature a mounting challenge similar to the car game ``I packed my bag".
+These tasks feature a mounting challenge similar to the cumulative memory game ``I packed my bag".
 As the agent's policy refines, the task dynamically expands, serving as an automatic curriculum.
 This innovative framework enables a thorough evaluation of memory-based agents, emphasizing their overall effectiveness beyond mere interaction efficiency with the environment.
+Our experimental results reveal that agents trained on these endless tasks consistently show stronger capabilities than those trained on finite tasks, demonstrating that finite environments offer only a truncated view on an agent's full memory capabilities.

 To foster a more inclusive research landscape, we contributed an open-source PPO baseline powered by Transformer-XL (TrXL).
 This baseline employs an attention mechanism applied to an episodic memory with a sliding window.
-When benchmarked against Memory Gym, the TrXL baseline competes head-to-head with another prominent baseline rooted in Gated Recurrent Unit (GRU).
-Notably, in finite environments, TrXL demonstrates superior effectiveness in Mortar Mayhem and enhanced sample efficiency in Mystery Path.
-However, in the Searing Spotlights environment, GRU emerges as the more efficient architecture.

-Perhaps our most unexpected revelation is the comeback of GRU in the endless environments.
-GRU surpassed TrXL by large margins, while also being computationally more efficient.
+When benchmarked against Memory Gym, the TrXL baseline competes head-to-head with another prominent baseline found in Gated Recurrent Unit (GRU).
+Notably, in finite environments, TrXL is more effective than GRU, but strongly depends on the observation reconstruction loss.
+Our most unexpected revelation is the comeback of GRU in the endless environments.
+GRU surpasses TrXL by large margins, while also being computationally more efficient.
 Further probing into the Endless Mortar Mayhem environment revealed only marginal improvements for TrXL upon enriching the learning signal.

 This prompts future investigations into potential reasons behind TrXL's limitations, such as the possibility of episodic memory staleness or an initial query lacking temporal awareness.
 As we move forward, it will be compelling to discern the performance thresholds of other memory mechanisms and DRL algorithms.
 In addition to examining more attention-based and recurrent architectures, it may be worth exploring structured state space sequence models \citep{Gu2022S4D}, given their recent debut in DRL \citep{lu2023structured}.